 - Sip Cold Water: Replace the act of smoking a cigarette by sipping cold water with the help of a straw.
 Doing this, your body will release dopamine, a feel-good brain chemical that can help you with bad moods and overcome the urge to smoke.

-- Note Instant Rewards: Yes, the benefits of smoke-free life are endless and one of them is that your savings will increase instantly.
+- Note Instant Rewards: Yes, the benefits of a smoke-free life are endless and one of them is that your savings will increase instantly.
 We might not keep a note on how much money we waste on packs of cigarettes and once you decide to finally quit it, you will notice your savings shoot up.
 Not only this you will feel better, your taste buds will improve and you will feel more energetic.

 - Exercise: At times, when you feel you no longer can resist smoking, distract yourself and start doing something else.
 Go for some kind of physical activity since it offers a powerful distraction from the cravings.
-For e.g. Take a walk or a quick run, listen to music or dance to some fast music.
+E.g. Take a walk or a quick run, listen to music or dance to some fast music.

 As soon as you quit, your body starts repairing the damage you did to yourself.
 Quitting tobacco can make a drastic improvement to your health!
 Give it a try for yourself!